FLYING taildraggers 1950-2003

 Aeronca Champ: Luxembourg 1950

 I found only one small private plane at the Luxembourg city airport, an Aeronca Champ registered as ONT, imported from the USA by the haberdashers guild.
-Perhaps because our president, Harry Truman, had been in that profession, perhaps because Americans had liberated their country about 5 years earlier, or perhaps because I had all of 44 1/2 hours in small planes (none after I was awarded my "private pilot ticket"), they allowed me to rent it.
+Perhaps because our president Harry Truman had been in that profession, perhaps because Americans had liberated their country about 5 years earlier, or perhaps because I had all of 44 1/2 hours in small planes (none after I was awarded my "private pilot ticket"), they allowed me to rent it.
 In 3 short flights I landed at every airport in the country: all two of them.

 The metered time for all the above was a nominal 0.21 hours or 13 minutes, for engine warming, two takeoff runs, one flight, and taxiing.
 That confirmed the brevity of the flight.

 I made another flight of 11 minutes there, and a one hour flight to the second airport, a short strip nestled between relatively high buildings in Esch, on the German border, where war damage was still evident.
-Pilotage (navigating by matching the hand-held map to what I saw below) on this flight was the most difficult I have done before or since, because there were no significant roads, no railroads and no water until I reached the Moselle River at Esch, and mostly a vast irregular patchwork of small multicolored cultivated fields.
+Pilotage (navigating by matching the hand-held map to what I saw below) on this flight was the most difficult I had done before or since, because there were no significant roads, no railroads and no water until I reached the Moselle River at Esch, and mostly a vast irregular patchwork of small multicolored cultivated fields.
 Not at all like New England.

 Saturday, April 17, 2010